Jimmy Johnson (American football coach): University of Miami

 Johnson's Hurricanes posted the school's first undefeated regular season in 1986, only to lose the Fiesta Bowl and the national championship to #2-ranked Penn State.
 The loss, along with losses in Miami's prior two bowl games, began to raise questions about whether Johnson was capable of winning major games.
 In the ensuing 1987 season, however, the Hurricanes went undefeated in the regular season yet again, and won the school's second national title by defeating Barry Switzer's Oklahoma Sooners for the third season in a row.

-Johnson also created controversy by allowing the University of Miami to retire Vinny Testaverde's football jersey number #14, but refusing to retire Bernie Kosar's number #20, though Kosar played one season for Johnson and led the Hurricanes to the national title (the season before Johnson became head coach).
+Johnson also created controversy by allowing the University of Miami to retire Vinny Testaverde's football jersey number #14, but refusing to retire Bernie Kosar's number #20, though Kosar played one season for Johnson and led the Hurricanes to the national title the season before Johnson became head coach.
 Johnson's reason for not retiring Kosar's number was, "Bernie didn't finish the program here (at Miami)."
 Kosar graduated with honors, a year ahead of his freshman class in 1985, with a dual major in finance and economics and subsequently entered the NFL's supplemental draft.
-Testaverde won the school's first Heisman Trophy award in December 1986 and was the first player selected in the 1987 NFL draft.
-However, as Cowboys' head coach, Johnson later reached out and signed Kosar as a backup QB after Kosar was released by the Cleveland Browns during the 1993 NFL season.
+Testaverde won the school's first Heisman Trophy in December 1986 and was the first player selected in the 1987 NFL draft.
+However, as the Cowboys head coach, Johnson later reached out and signed Kosar as a backup QB after Kosar was released by the Cleveland Browns during the 1993 NFL season.
 Kosar played during the Cowboys' Super Bowl run that season while starter Troy Aikman was injured, clinching the NFC Championship game and earning a Super Bowl ring.